Skip to content

 Array incidence loss (IAM)

-The incidence effect (the designated term is IAM for Incidence Angle Modifier) corresponds to the decrease of the irradiance really reaching the PV cells' surface, with respect to irradiance under normal incidence.
-This decrease is mainly due to reflections on the glass cover, which increases with the incidence angle.
+The incidence effect (the designated term is IAM for Incidence Angle Modifier) corresponds to the reduction in irradiance reaching the PV cell surface relative to irradiance at normal incidence.
+This reduction is primarily due to reflections on the glass cover, which increase with the incidence angle.

-The transmission loss is a general phenomenon, due to the reflection and transmission of the sun's rays at each material interface (air-glass, glass-EVA, EVA-cell), as well as some absorption in the glass.
-This arises for any incident ray.
-For normal incidence, the reflection is of the order of 5%, and is included in the measured STC performance.
-The IAM only concerns the angular dependency of this effect, i.e. it is normalized to the transmission at perpendicular incidence (0° incidence angle).
+Transmission loss is a general phenomenon resulting from reflection and transmission of sun rays at each material interface (air-glass, glass-EVA, EVA-cell), as well as some absorption in the glass.
+This occurs for any incident ray.
+At normal incidence, reflection is around 5% and is included in the measured STC performance.
+The IAM only addresses the angular dependency of this effect—it is normalized to transmission at perpendicular incidence (0° incidence angle).

-PVsyst uses an IAM function, which describes the deficit of transmission as a function of the incidence angle.
-This function is applied to the beam, diffuse, and albedo components, using an integral over all "seen" directions, supposing an isotropic distribution of the diffuse irradiance.
+PVsyst uses an IAM function that describes transmission loss as a function of incidence angle.
+This function is applied to beam, diffuse, and albedo components using integration over all visible directions, assuming isotropic distribution of diffuse irradiance.

 Physics Models